 There are several other companies that offer Zimm Zamm Games, and some even have the old stake style where you push the pole directly into the ground.
 If you have really hard or really soft ground, these styles may not be right for you.
 But a good firm ground is perfect.
 So it depends on your personal preference, and just how much of a tennis ‘animal’ you are.

 Ordinary force in hitting either style will hold up okay.
-If you have those around who will smack that ball like they are going to send it to the other side of the world, I think you would do better on the more firm ground with a stake style like the one below from Champion Sports.
-But a good all-around choice would be the one with its own case that you fill-up the base with water.
+If you have those around who will smack that ball like they are going to send it to the other side of the world, I think you would do better on the more firm ground with a stake style like the one shown at left from Champion Sports.
+But a good all-around choice would be the one with its own case that you fill up the base with water.

 Zim Zam Game for Younger Players